slouc/broken-links/README.md

 # broken-links
-Quickly check your (or whoever's) site for broken links
+Quickly check your site for broken links!